 As your working life draws to a close, your social life and recreational activities don’t have to.
-If you’re anxious about money still owing, here are some helpful hints.
+If you’re a little anxious about money still owing, here are a few pointers.

 Ahh retirement!
 You may have been dreaming about it for decades.
-You see yourself hanging up the work boots, putting away the laptop, swinging in a hammock by the ocean somewhere (the Croatian coast sounds nice - please let us board a plane again soon COVID-19!).
+You visualise yourself putting away your uniform, high-vis or corporate gear, farewelling that lovely boss of yours and spending the rest of your days swinging in a hammock by the ocean somewhere.

-As the dream teeters on reality, your tummy churns as you contemplate the debt you’re yet to pay off, and how it might create roadblocks for the things you still want to do – the family barbecues, the mini getaways with mates, maybe helping the kids out with some of the things they have on the horizon.
+As the dream teeters on reality, you can’t help but contemplate the debt you’re yet to pay off and how it might create roadblocks for the things you may still want to do – the family barbecues, the weekend getaways, possibly even helping the kids out.

-Carrying debt into retirement is something many Aussies will face1, but the good news is there are a number of things you can do now while you’ve still got time on your side and earning an income.
+While many Aussies will carry some debt into retirement, the good news is, there are a number of things you could do now while you’ve still got time on your side and earning an income.

-- Work out your debts and what they total
+- Work out what debts you have and what they total

-- Look into whether you might benefit from rolling your debts into one
+- Look into whether you could benefit from rolling your debts into one loan

 - Pay your debts on time to avoid additional charges

-- Try to pay the full amount rather than the minimum owing
+- Consider paying the full amount outstanding, rather than the minimum owing

-- Look at whether you can afford to make extra repayments
+- Look at whether you could afford to make extra repayments

-- Shop around for providers with lower interest rates and no annual fee
+- Shop around for providers with lower interest rates and no annual fees

 - If you’re experiencing financial hardship, talk to your providers, as most can assess your situation and help you find alternative payment plans.